 Frozen Ever After: Formerly one of Megan and I’s favorite rides in Norway, Epcot.
 It was closed the last time we were there, in 2015 because they were turning it into the Frozen ride.
 By adding a few characters and “Let it go!” it tripled the wait time.
 We got our margaritas from Mexico and waited in line with them.
 It was cute, but if you aren’t a huge Frozen fan, or nostalgic like us, you could miss the leisurely boat ride.
-The last one I see recommended everywhere is.
-Fast Pass recommended .
+Fast Pass encouraged .

 Where to Eat and Drink in Epcot